Chukwuemeka-Peter-Eze/jenkins-multibranch-pipeline/README.md

 Docker Image Tag
 ```

-The Dockerfile and pipeline configuration need to stay aligned with the versioning strategy.
+The Dockerfile and pipeline configuration are aligned with the versioning strategy so the image tag always matches the application version that produced it.

 ---

 ## Version Commit Workflow

-A complete automated versioning workflow may require Jenkins to commit the updated version back to the Git repository.

 ```text
 Pipeline starts